 (d) a reference to racecourse includes a reference to a sporting venue at which a designated sporting event is being conducted under section 4A of the Betting Control Act 1954.

+[Rule 30 amended: Gazette 15 Mar 2019 p.
+799.]

 31. Bookmakers, bookmaker’s managers and bookmaker’s employees to be licensed

 (1) In accordance with section 12 of the Betting Control Act 1954 no person is entitled to operate as a bookmaker, bookmaker’s manager or bookmaker’s employee at a racecourse without a licence issued by the Commission and a permit issued by the committee or other authority controlling the racecourse.